 2) How to calculate child support based upon that timesharing, insurance, child care, tax implications, and other incidentals of that support;

 3) How to divide a marital home taking into account VA exemptions, whose name is on the deed or note, and how or when the home is sold;

-4) How to "correctly" divide retirement and military pensions, determine the marital portion of said retirements, and draft important indemnification, survivor annuity, and distribution clauses [Note: I know divorce lawyers who cannot do this properly]; or
+4) How to "correctly" divide retirement and military pensions, determine the marital portion of said retirements, and draft important indemnification, survivor annuity, and distribution clauses [Note: I know divorce lawyer who cannot do this properly]; or

 5) How to determine if you should receive or pay alimony and then how much, what type, and for how long.

 When I attend mediation with my clients, I give them the benefit of over two decades of full-time divorce law experience and my being a board certified divorce expert to make sure that they understand their rights, that they understand what a Judge may or may not do in their case, and to make sure that their divorce settlement is drafted correctly so that they do not have problems later.
 Please do not "mess up" your case.
 Give my office a call for your free consultation so that I can at least tell you what I think that you are entitled to in your divorce case and if you want us to work together and let me help you, we can do that too.